daniel-wong-dfinity-org/minimal-bazel-rust-project/README.md

 (seems unrealistic), then maybe you can forget about `CARGO_BAZEL_REPIN`.

-The good news is that if you forget, the output will remind you about this (but bazel will "kindly" bury this useful information in a hay stack for you, where useful error output typically finds itself.)
+The good news is that if you forget, the output will remind you about this (but bazel will "kindly" bury this useful information in a hay stack for you, the native habitat of useful error output.)

 # Starting Your Own Project